nastyaeremina/assembly-editions/README.md

-This is the Copilot marketing website project that runs [copilot.app](https://copilot.app)
+This is the Assembly marketing website project that runs [assembly.com](https://assembly.com)

 ## Getting Started